eloqdata/eloq-website/website/blog/2024-08-13-benchmark/index.md

 </div>
 </p>

 Even in this balanced scenario, **EloqKV** and DragonflyDB both outperform Redis, largely due to their capacity to utilize multiple worker threads.
 In low-concurrency scenarios, **EloqKV** delivers superior throughput.
 However, as concurrency increases, its performance in terms of both throughput and latency becomes comparable to that of DragonflyDB.
-Similar to other workloads, EloqKV proves to be an effective solution, particularly for mixed read-write workloads.
+Similar to other workloads, **EloqKV** proves to be an effective solution, particularly for mixed read-write workloads.

 ## Scaling to Cluster Mode

-While this blog focuses on single-node performance, the next post will delve into the scalability of EloqKV when deployed in cluster mode.
+While this blog focuses on single-node performance, the next post will delve into the scalability of **EloqKV** when deployed in cluster mode.
 We will explore how it handles distributed workloads, providing insights into its capability to maintain performance as it scales horizontally.

-Stay tuned for our upcoming benchmarks on EloqKV's cluster mode performance!
+Stay tuned for our upcoming benchmarks on **EloqKV**'s cluster mode performance!